jf-godbout/jf-godbout.github.io/_pages/francais.md

   - /about.html
 ---

-I am a professor at the University of Montreal in the Departement of Political Science.
+JEJE am a professor at the University of Montreal in the Departement of Political Science.
 My research is primarily focused on legislative institutions and comparative political development.
 I also have an interest in data science and machine learning.
 I am currently Director of the [Big data analysis undergraduate program](https://admission.umontreal.ca/programmes/microprogramme-de-1er-cycle-en-analyse-des-megadonnees-en-sciences-humaines-et-sociales/) at the University of Montreal.

 Political Polarization, misinformation, and Text as Data
 ======